 - Initiate your myLane account and complete the New Student Information Session

 If you are new to Lane and have never been to college before, welcome, you are on the right page!
 (If you have Prior College credits go here).
-If you are planning to attend summer or fall term classes and have scheduled and completed your placement tests, your next step is to schedule your New Student Academic Advising Session.
-New Student Academic Advising Sessions for fall term continue through the summer months on the main campus, 4000 E. 30th Ave.
+If you are planning to attend winter term classes and have scheduled and completed your placement tests, your next step is to schedule your New Student Academic Advising Session.
+New Student Academic Advising Sessions for winter term will begin Tuesday, November 7 and continue through the fall months on the main campus, 4000 E. 30th Ave.
 Eugene, OR.
 Students choosing the online option have different deadlines.*

 Bring paper & pencil, Placement test scores, your L number, current Lane catalog if you have one, and any questions you may have about beginning classes.
-Following your New Student Academic Advising Session, your next step will be to register for summer or fall term classes in myLane.
+Following your New Student Academic Advising Session, your next step will be to register for winter term classes in myLane.

-Find in-person appointment dates for FALL term on the Main Campus (Eugene)
+Find in-person appointment dates for WINTER term on the Main Campus (Eugene)